VerifiedarXiv:2312.0075224 min

 The flaw: one filter for every token

-To expose it, the authors use a deliberately mean little task: selective copying.
+To expose it, the authors use a task built to defeat a fixed schedule: selective copying.
 The model sees a stream of tokens, most of them random filler, a few of them marked content, and it has to reproduce only the content tokens, in order, ignoring the filler.
-The catch is that the filler sits at random positions, so the model cannot just learn "copy positions 3, 7, and 11."
+Because the filler sits at random positions, the model cannot just learn "copy positions 3, 7, and 11."
 It has to decide what to keep based on what each token is.

-A time-invariant SSM cannot do this, and the reason is the fixed kernel.
+A time-invariant SSM cannot do this, and the fixed kernel is why.
 It applies the same decay to every token, so it either keeps too much (and the filler floods the state) or forgets too fast (and loses the content).
 It has no knob that looks at the token and says "this one, remember; that one, drop."
 The numbers are stark: a non-selective SSM gets 18.3% on selective copying.
 Bolt a content-blind gate onto the architecture and it climbs to 57.0%, still poor.
 The selective model gets 99.8%.

 Figure 4 · selective copying